bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 0: 00:20:39

-So there actually is a PR open against LibSecP that implements the batch validation at the low level.
+So there actually is a `PR` open against Libsecp that implements the batch validation at the low level.
 But yes, the reason why it hasn't been a priority to work on is simply it doesn't make sense until there is significant adoption.
-Because as you say, the batching would only apply to the taproot signatures.
+Because as you say, the batching would only apply to the `taproot signatures`.

 Speaker 2: 00:21:02